Anar Castle

-Anar Castle (Persian: ارگ انار) is a Sasanian castle in Anar, Kerman province, Iran.
+Anar Castle (ارگ انار) is a Sasanian castle in Anar, Kerman province, Iran.
 It is 11,179 square meters large and has 8 towers.

 History

 The castle was built during the Sasanian era and was later repaired during the Safavid era and used again.

-The castle's interior used to contain buildings that sometimes had 3 floors, but these were all demolished in 1981-82 for the reason of them being used by drug addicts as shelter.
+The castle's interior used to contain buildings that sometimes had 3 floors, but these were all demolished in 1981–82 since they were used as shelter by drug addicts.

-It was listed among the national heritage sites of Iran with the number 30343 in February 6, 2011.
+It was listed among the national heritage sites of Iran with the number 30343 on 6 February 2011.